With over 1400 islands, a trip to Thailand would be incomplete without an island hopping adventure.

 Grab an ocean view room at View Point Resort on the southern end of Koh Tao.
 Here, you’ll be getting an upscale resort stay at an affordable price.

-Rock formations seem to be a hit on Koh Samui.
-Overlap Stone is another cool rock formation and quite frankly a hidden gem among tourists.
+Overlap Stone is a neat rock formation and quite frankly a hidden gem among tourists.
 Take your motorbike up to this viewpoint, but be careful.
 The road to Overlap Stone is unmaintained in many places.

 How To Get To Koh Samui